Best Biographical Films List

 making it the longest and most expensive case in American history.

-be remembered for eternity.
+will be remembered for eternity.
 It's to Oliver Stone's credit for making the film seamless and moving.
-He also takes advantage of
+He also

-powerful movies ever made.
-It's also one of the saddest, proving a made-for-TV picture with a simple moving story is
+most powerful movies ever made.
+It's also one of the saddest, proving that a made-for-TV picture with a simple

 Buoyed by Hilary Swank's Oscar-winning performance, Boys Don't Cry is one of the most important films about